 Basic Page Sidebar Menu Penn GSC

-The Grad Center has study and meeting rooms that are available to reserve Monday-Friday during our regular operating hours.
+The Grad Center has study and meeting rooms that are available to reserve Monday-Friday during our regular operating hours throughout the academic year.
 As long as space is not reserved, you can use and share the space with other graduate students for quiet study or a group meeting.
 If you want to ensure the space is reserved for your group, you will need to complete the request form below.

 - Reservations must be submitted at least three (3) days and no more than 60 days in advance.